dullroar/ten-steps-to-linux-survival/README.md

 -   **UNIX goes commercial** - 1980s, Reagan, Iran Contra, *E.T.*, AT&T releases [System V](https://en.wikipedia.org/wiki/UNIX_System_V) as first commercial UNIX.
 From the same background as Bell Labs UNIX, System V evolved with subtle and not so subtle differences in approaches to command syntax, networking and much more.
 It is this release and AT&T's copyrights that are the basis of all the SCO-vs-Linux lawsuits 2-3 decades later.

--   **Explosion of "UNIX"** -late 1980s/early 1990s, Bush I, Berlin Wall falls, Gulf War I, proliferation of proprietary (and different) "UNIX" platforms:
+-   **Explosion of "UNIX"** - late 1980s/early 1990s, Bush I, Berlin Wall falls, Gulf War I, proliferation of proprietary (and different) "UNIX" platforms:

     -   **HP HP-UX**